jsoffer/eilat/README.md

 to open URLs from that source.
 The procedure to follow a link from e.g. facebook to a non-fb site is a bit convoluted due to facebook creating a redirect.

-First, either save (yes... save) the link with `right click menu + save`; that will produce a transient message and the link will be saved to the clipboard.
+First, either save (yes... save) the link with `right click menu + save` (that will produce a transient message) or transient-navigate with `Shift+hjlk` and press `s` then `^j` (or `Return` - just navigate after pressing `s`), and the link will be saved to the clipboard.
 But that will not be the real link - it will be a redirector.

-To navigate to a new tab (therefore without an active instance yet) using that redirector stored on the clipboard, press `Ctrl+y`.
+To navigate to a new tab (therefore without an active instance yet) using that redirector stored on the clipboard, press `Ctrl+y` instead of `y`.
 That will extract the real URL without navigating to facebook first, and then navigate directly.

 ----